 Guides on How To Cite Your Work

 Whether you're writing a paper or creating a work of art, everyone needs to cite their work.
 Below are links to formatting and style guides.
-Refer to your professor to find out which citation format you should be using.

 This guide is a great place to start if you're unsure about which citation style to use.